The Journey of Metallica from Death Magnetic to Beyond Magnetic

 Metallica 30th Anniversary

-In 2011, Metallica celebrated their 30th year as band.
-Metallica 30th anniversary, 4 days concert in San Franciso, California was in December around the 10th.
+In 2011, Metallica celebrated their 30th year as a band.
+Metallica 30th anniversary, 4 days concert in San Francisco, California was in December around the 10th.
 Metallica started on October 28th of 1981.
-Metallica did like 4 days concert with guests from Rob Halford, Dave Mustaine, Ozzy Osbourne to Jason Newsted.
-Which was Jason second appearance since 2008 as a non-member of Metallica.
-You also saw Ron Mcgovney, who was Metallica first bass player who played on no life til leather.
-This concert saw Metallica plays a couple new songs like To Live to Die, and Carpe De Baby.
+Metallica did a 4-day concert with guests from Rob Halford, Dave Mustaine, Ozzy Osbourne to Jason Newsted.
+This was Jason's second appearance since 2008 as a non-member of Metallica.
+You also saw Ron Mcgovney, who was Metallica first bass player who played on No life til Leather.
+This concert saw Metallica play a couple new songs like To Live to Die, and Carpe De Baby.
 Cool to see King Diamond and Mercyful Fate reunite.
 The concert for the 4 days was cool to see for the few days, and I remember seeing it on YouTube in 2011.
 Also, Metallica played a few new songs from the upcoming ep, Beyond Magnetic.
-I thought Metallica put on a great performance for the few days with excellence guests.
+I thought Metallica put on a great performance for the few days with excellent guests.

 The Lulu Project and Beyond Magnetic

-At the rock and roll, Metallica played with Lou Reed.
-Then Lou Reed, said backstage about one day doing an album with Metallica.
+After the rock and roll hall of fame, Metallica played with Lou Reed.
+Then Lou Reed said backstage about one day doing an album with Metallica.
 A couple years later, it was like Remember that album kind of message to Metallica.
-So, as a man of their word, Metallica did a collab project with Lou Reed in October 31, of 2011, and the album was the View.
+So, as a man of their word, Metallica did a collaboration project with Lou Reed on October 31, of 2011, and the album was the View.
 The album single was The View.
 My overall opinion was this album sucked.
-But it wasn't supposed be good anyways and I know Metallica realized that.
+But it wasn't supposed to be good anyways and I know Metallica realized that.

 Closing Thoughts